mikyll/JavaFX-MultiplayerLobbySystem/README.md

 - ~~change the "this.client != null" check with NavState.MP_CLIENT (same for the server)~~
 - ~~fix Join Existing Room validation~~
 - ~~move Controller methods (in a proper order)~~
-- fix KickUser (removes the server too)
+- ~~fix KickUser (removes the server too).
+The problem was that goBack(), instead of switchToMP, closed the connection, so client sent KICK and DISCONNECT before closing the socket~~
 - catch Connection Reset & SocketException: Interrupted function call: accept failed, thrown when we back from the server room, when no one has been accepted yet
 - automatic textarea scrolling, to last message;
 - fix exception print stack (handle them in a more proper way).